Basic Setup

 section again for links to how to do this

-Update To Fetch Moduleswest update
+Update To Fetch Modules#

 This step pulls down quite a bit of tooling.
 Go grab a cup of coffee, it can take 10-15 minutes even on a good internet connection!